jstritch/easy-git-annex/README.md

 Most git-annex and Git commands accept one or more options.
 Options may be passed in an object or a string array.
 When an object is passed, easy-git-annex handles the mechanics of generating the correct command syntax.
-The string array approach is intended for command options not yet implemented by easy-git-annex.
+The string array approach is intended for features not yet implemented by easy-git-annex.

 To pass options, construct an object with the desired keys and values.
 Any keys in the object not for the command are ignored.